 I sat squished against a window, a family of four and one chicken in the ninth row.
-The daughter, who sat next to me, wore traditional interwoven multi-colour Mayan garb and produced a giant watermelon slice from a plastic bag.
-She attacked the fruit-meat for her first bites and shot juice that hit the inside wall of my left nostril.
+The daughter, who sat next to me, wore colourful Mayan garb and produced a giant watermelon slice from a plastic bag.
+She attacked the fruit for her first bites and shot juice that hit the inside wall of my left nostril.
 She tore through the fruit avoiding the seeds; poising them between her silver-plated teeth, she fired in all directions.
 It was as if it were the first and last fruit she would ever eat.
 An animal hunger.
-I bent my head down before me and saw that a seed had landed perfectly on the tip of my dusty shoe.
-When I looked up again, one of the children re-positioned himself revealing a clear plastic bag from between his legs containing a hairless chicken, its head poking out and turning with military precision in the direction of the hapless collider getting closer.
+I bent my head down before me and saw that a seed had landed on the tip of my dusty shoe.
+When I looked up again, one of the children re-positioned himself revealing a clear plastic bag between his legs containing a hairless chicken, its head poking out and turning with military precision in the direction of the hapless collider getting closer.